moaoa/relative-to-alias-import/README.md

 ## Motivation

-Managing a large codebase with deeply nested directories can be a hassle, as it often leads to a proliferation of relative imports (e.g., `../../../utils/someFile.js`).
-This can make the code harder to read, maintain, and refactor.
-The `relative-to-alias-import` tool aims to simplify this problem by allowing you to convert all of these relative imports to use a convenient `@` alias, which represents the project's source directory.
+Dealing with deeply nested directories and relative imports (e.g., ../../../utils/someFile.js) can make code harder to read, maintain, and refactor.
+The relative-to-alias-import tool solves this problem by allowing you to convert all of these relative imports to use a convenient @ alias, which represents the project's source directory.

+This makes your imports more concise and easier to manage, as you no longer have to worry about the exact location of files within your project's directory structure.

 ## Installation